LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Assay Design page consistency
   * hideFilePropertyType for the Data domain only for LKSM
+  * Move AssayDesignPage from LKSM and LKB here
+  * Move SampleRequiredDomainHeader from LKSM to here

 ### version 2.246.2
 *Released*: 9 November 2022